pulumi/docs/content/docs/guides/continuous-delivery/troubleshooting-guide.md

   * Most services support marking environment variables as a secret.
 Your Pulumi Access Token is indeed a sensitive value and as such should be saved as a secret env var.
 * Ensure that the environment variable is actually accessible to the job that is running the `pulumi` command.
-* Several CI/CD systems have the concept of restricting access to environment secrets to specific branches.
+* Several CI systems have the concept of restricting access to environment secrets to specific branches.
 So make sure that your branch and the job running the `pulumi` command can access the env var.

 ## Stack Name

 > Learn about [stacks]({{< relref "/docs/intro/concepts/stack" >}}) and their [configuration]({{< relref "/docs/intro/concepts/config" >}}).

 A stack represents a specific configuration state for your infrastructure resources.
-For a typical CI/CD pipeline, the stack must have been created beforehand using the `pulumi stack init` command and in the **appropriate organization**.
+For a typical CI pipeline, the stack must have been created beforehand using the `pulumi stack init` command and in the **appropriate organization**.

 ### Tips